 About 5280 Publishing

-Named America’s best big-city magazine in 2018, 5280 has been telling Denver’s story for more than 25 years.
+Named America’s best big-city magazine in 2018 and 2020, 5280 has been telling Denver’s story for more than 25 years.
 Readers depend on 5280 for compelling long-form journalism, smart guides to the city and region, superb design, and unforgettable photography.
-Locally owned and independently operated, the company also publishes 5280 Home, 5280 Traveler, and 5280 Health magazines, as well as the award-winning Colorado Parent family of publications.
+Locally owned and independently operated, the company also publishes 5280 Home, 5280 Traveler, and 5280 Health magazines.

 5280 Publishing Inc. is an equal opportunity employer and offers competitive salary and benefits.